 Wednesday 5 May 2010

-Ana Tandora
+by Ana Tandora

 Fashion designers and website designers both follow market trends.
 But in the case of websites, it's not only about aesthetics.
 This article looks at the difference between redesigning and realigning websites.